pradhyumvyas/Online-Selling-Store/README.md

 ### Introduction

+- This project is base on an online selling store with full functionality and integration of payment gateway as well.

 - A project which are based on to building a E-Commerce Website.
 It is totally a full fledged website with the powerfull backend with intregation of payment gateway.

 - I was created a REST API for backend and use them In a frontend.
 For creating REST API I used a Django-rest-framework and grab whole data into the REST API (As a JSON Format).
 For grabbing data into JSON format I used Serialization.